laineleonard/BIO-410-Final-Project/README.md

 The data consist of six samples from the organism ________.
 This organism is a _____ which ______. (cite)

 ## Purpose
-the purpose of this project was to create a phylogenic tree from 6 samples of _______ in order to determine  the evolutionart
+The purpose of this project was to create a phylogenic tree from 6 samples of _______ in order to determine  the evolutionart

 ## Methods
 include information about